ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 A "Trusted Application Manager (TAM)" server is responsible for managing the applications running in the TEE of a client device.
 To do this, the TAM wants to assess the state of a TEE, or of applications in the TEE, of a client device.
-The TEE attests to the TAM, which can then decide whether the TEE is already in compliance with the TAM's latest policy, or if the TAM needs to uninstall, update, or install approved applications in the TEE to bring it back into compliance with the TAM's policy.
+The TEE conducts a rmeote attestation procedure with the TAM, which can then decide whether the TEE is already in compliance with the TAM's latest policy, or if the TAM needs to uninstall, update, or install approved applications in the TEE to bring it back into compliance with the TAM's policy.